Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Diagnosing potential artifacts

 \subsection{Weighting sensitivity and the scale effect}

 Prediction market prices implicitly weight traders by position size.
 To disentangle the market price (contract-weighted) from the crowd belief distribution (trade-weighted), the two weighting schemes are compared.
 In Politics, contract-weighted slopes exceed trade-weighted slopes by an average of 0.33 across all time bins, with the gap reaching 0.54 at the 2-day-to-1-week horizon.
 Contract-weighted prices are \emph{more} compressed than trade-weighted prices: larger positions are associated with prices further from truth.
 In Sports, the corresponding gap averages 0.06 and is concentrated at the longest horizon (0.35 at 1 month+, near zero elsewhere).
-The influence of large trades is amplified by the heavy right skew in trade sizes: the median trade involves 40 contracts, but just 0.15\% of trades (those exceeding 10,000 contracts) account for approximately 15\% of total contract volume, confirming that a small number of large trades exert disproportionate influence on contract-weighted prices.
-On Polymarket, the Politics weighting gap collapses to $+0.05$, a more than six-fold reduction, and oscillates in sign across time bins, independently confirming that the scale effect is platform-specific.
+The influence of large trades is amplified by the heavy right skew in trade sizes: the median trade involves 40 contracts, but just 0.15\% of trades (those exceeding 10,000 contracts) account for approximately 15\% of total contract volume, showing that a small number of large trades exert disproportionate influence on contract-weighted prices.
+On Polymarket, the Politics weighting gap is much smaller ($+0.08$) and oscillates in sign across time bins, consistent with the scale effect being largely specific to Kalshi.